axelarnetwork/axelar-cgp-sui/README.md

 Sui framework dependency is pinned to a specific mainnet [release](https://github.com/MystenLabs/sui/releases) for all packages for consistency.

-## Deployment
+## Deployment and Operations

-Copy `.env.example` to `.env` and add a valid private key for Sui.
-If you want to deploy to testnet the corresponding address should be funded.

-Run a [local](https://docs.sui.io/build/sui-local-network) Sui network for local testing, or use testnet.

-To deploy to testnet run `node scripts/publish-package axelar testnet`

-## Scripts

-First run `node scripts/publish-package` and then any of `node scripts/<testScritpt>` which can be `test-receive-call`, `test-send-call`, and `test-transfer-operatorship`.
+Official Sui deployment and operations scripts can be found [here](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/sui#sui-deployment-scripts).

 ## Gateway

-The gateway lives in a few modules but has all of its storage in a single shared object called `AxelarValidators`.
-This is not very aptly named and we might rename it.
+The gateway lives in a few modules but has all of its storage in a single shared object called `AxelarSigners`.

 ## Relayer Spec